-Watch this video of Dr. Anthony Fauci (Director, National Institute for Allergy and Infectious Diseases) speak about Ebola on PBS News.
+Watch this video of Dr. Anthony Fauci (Director, National Institute for Allergy and Infectious Diseases) deliver a keynote address at the Einstein-Rockefeller-CUNY Center for AIDS Research.
 Address the following questions:

 How is Dr. Fauci’s credibility established in this piece?
 Given the topic, are his credentials important in conveying this message?